 COVID vaccination programme

-The local mass vaccination centre at the Kassam stadium is now inviting cohort 5 (those aged 65-69 years old).
-Should you not be able to travel there or prefer to have your vaccination with us at the Cherwell School, please contact the surgery on firstname.lastname@example.org so we can facilitate this.
+The local mass vaccination centre at the Kassam stadium is also inviting cohorts 1-9.
+Should you only have been invited there and not be able to travel there or prefer to have your vaccination with us at the Cherwell School, please contact the surgery on email@example.com so we can facilitate this.
 Please try not to phone the surgery unless you have no other option, to try and free up our phones for those needing appointments.

 - Only patients with appointments should attend.
 Anyone attending without an appointment will unfortunately be turned away.